Kathleen Gati

 Kathleen Gati (born 13 August 1957) is a US-based Canadian actress.
 She is known for portraying Liesl Obrecht on the ABC daytime soap opera General Hospital.
-She appeared on the television series Leverage in 2009.
+Gati appeared on the television series Leverage in 2009.

 Career

-At the age of 20, she moved to New York, and began acting in off-Broadway productions, and well as ABC daytime soap opera All My Children over 1989 to 1990.
-In the early 1990s, Gati moved to Hungary for a lead film role (Sose halunk meg) and stayed there for five years before returning to the United States.
+Gati moved to New York at age 20 and began acting in off-Broadway productions and the ABC daytime soap opera All My Children from 1989 to 1990.
+In the early 1990s, she moved to Hungary for a lead film role (Sose halunk meg) and stayed there for five years.

 Gati has appeared in a number of movies, including Sunshine (1999), Igby Goes Down (2002), Meet the Fockers (2004), and The Future (2011).
 On television, she has had guest starring roles on The Practice, NYPD Blue, ER, Cold Case, Desperate Housewives, NCIS, The Mentalist, and Arrow.
-She also had the recurring role as Russian First Lady Anya Suvarov on the Fox series 24 from 2006 to 2007.
+Gati also had the recurring role as Russian First Lady Anya Suvarov on the Fox series 24 from 2006 to 2007.

 In 2012, Gati joined the cast of ABC daytime soap opera General Hospital playing the villainous Dr. Liesl Obrecht.
-In 2015, she had a recurring role in the BET drama series Being Mary Jane, playing network executive Shohreh Broomand, and during 2015–16 had a starring role in the web series Fear the Walking Dead: Flight 462.
+Three years later, she had a recurring role in the BET drama series Being Mary Jane, playing network executive Shohreh Broomand, and during 2015–16, had a starring role in the web series Fear the Walking Dead: Flight 462.

 In 2015, Gati portrayed Valentina Winterthorne on the soap opera web series Winterthorne.
-In 2016, she was nominated for an Indie Series Award for Best Guest Actress in a Drama, and a Daytime Emmy Award for Outstanding Actress in a Digital Daytime Drama Series for the role.
+The following year, she was nominated for an Indie Series Award for Best Guest Actress in a Drama, and a Daytime Emmy Award for Outstanding Actress in a Digital Daytime Drama Series for the role.